binerogroup/documentation/_sources/storage/persistent-block-storage/multi-attached-persistent-volumes.rst.txt

 Standard concept
 ----------------

 A volume normally has a 1:1 connection to an instance.
 This is akin to a physical hard drive which is cabled to (and normally mounted in) a computer/server.
 Since volumes in a cloud based system are logical constructs its technically possible to connect a :doc:`volume </storage/persistent-block-storage/index>` to multiple :doc:`instances </compute/index>`, however there are some caveats (see below) in doing so.

-In Binero.Cloud, the ability to connect a volume to more than a single instance is decided by its volume type.
+In Binero cloud, the ability to connect a volume to more than a single instance is decided by its volume type.
 The default volume types available are:

 - `ssd`
 - `hdd`